 module load craype-hugepages2M cc -o mycode.exe mycode.c

-The craype-hugepages2M module will be loaded by deafult on Cori after the OS upgrade to CLE7 in July 2019, users do not need to explicitly load the hugepage modules at compile time and runtime after that.
+The craype-hugepages2M module is loaded by deafult on Cori.
 Users could unload the craype-hugepages2M module explicitly to disable the hugepages usage.

 Due to the hugepages memory fragmentation issue, applications may get "Cannot allocate memory" warnings or errors when there are not enough hugepages on the compute node, such as: